 Garden Service Awards Manager, Adopt the Garden Coordinator

-Marivic Marko is a Sycamore Parent who appreciates nature’s beneficial impact on kids’ learning.
+Marivic is a Sycamore parent volunteer who appreciates nature’s beneficial impact on kids’ learning.
 Limited gardening skills did not deter her from volunteering in the garden.
 She was interested in volunteering her time to help provide students with an opportunity to learn and appreciate nature and wildlife in an outdoor environment.
 Marivic is the Garden’s Service Awards Manager, administering the ever growing database and the distribution of awards for the Garden Service Patch program.
 Additionally, Marivic is the Adopt the Garden Coordinator, overseeing the process of guiding classes in learning about and maintaining the garden, handling garden supply procurement, and providing email correspondence as well as scheduling for garden events.
 Marivic has been involved with the garden for several years, and is looking forward to seeing it grow with the students, school and community.

 Culture at the Garden Outreach and Support